latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The Arkansas Department of Human Services runs a number of public assistance programs for the low income and needy.
-In some cases cash assistance can be provided to pay for basic needs such as food and medical care.
-Other programs will focus on providing case management, advice, and referrals.
-Tens of thousands of Arkansas families benefit from these government resources and public programs, and they can be very effective at offering short term help in an emergency situation.
-However the goal of these various Arkansas services is to ensure people become self-sufficient over the long term.
+The Arkansas Department of Human Services (DHS) runs a number of public assistance programs for the low income and people living in poverty.
+In some cases cash assistance can be provided to pay for basic needs or people get government benefits that help with food and medical care.
+The goal of these various social services is to ensure people become self-sufficient over the long term and find details on DHS government assistance programs in your area of Arkansas below.

-Food stamps, or the Supplemental Nutrition Assistance Program (SNAP), is another public food assistance program that was created to end hunger in Arkansas.
-Low income households, including seniors and disabled, who receive aid from this resource can buy the food they need for a healthy diet from SNAP benefits and vouchers.
+Food stamps, or the Supplemental Nutrition Assistance Program (SNAP), is the main government food assistance program that is used to minimize and/or end hunger in Arkansas.
+Low income households, including seniors and disabled, who receive aid from this resource can buy the food they need for a healthy diet.
+The Department of Human Services will provide people on SNAP benefits with an EBT card to pay for groceries or even hot restaurant meals that SNAP pay for at some places.

-Medicaid is a public health care program that is offered to the low income and needy in Arkansas.
-The government funded program can help pay for medically necessary health care costs and medical services for low-income as well as less fortunate persons.
-Both the state and federal government pay for the service and resulting medical as well as dental bills.
+Medicaid from DHS is the primary public health care program that is offered to the low income and people living in poverty in Arkansas.
+The government funded program can help pay for medically necessary health care costs and medical services.
+Both the state and federal government pay for the service and resulting medical as well as dental treatments.
+All types of health care can be covered by the benefit.

-The Medicaid Program pays only for covered medical and health services.
-Doctors and hospitals are directly reimbursed by Medicare in Arkansas.
-A number of different medical services, medications, and costs can be paid for by Medicaid.
+• The Medicaid Program pays only for covered medical and health services.
+Doctors and hospitals are directly reimbursed by Medicaid in Arkansas.
+The government assistance program can pay for medications, surgery, physicals and other costs can be paid for by Medicaid.
 Note this public benefit is only for very low income families, the disabled, or Arkansas residents living in poverty.
 If not qualified, then find other sources of financial help for paying medical bills, which anyone can use.

-ARKids provides health care insurance and medical care for children who are uninsured or whose families can’t afford to pay their medical bills.
-There are two different plans offered by ARKids.
-Low-income families can receive a comprehensive package of benefits and savings on their medical costs and bills.
+ARKids in the state’s version of CHIP.
+The program provides health care insurance and medical care for children who are uninsured or whose families can’t afford to pay their medical bills.
+In general, the age limit is 17 and under.
+There are different plans offered by ARKids so it also provided flexibility.
+DHS case workers will help the resident determine the best option for their family.

-Low income Arkansas families, and those living in poverty, can apply for free health insurance from public programs.
-There is everything from Medicaid to federal government resources like CHIP and state programs.
+Other free or low-income insurance is provided.
+Low income Arkansas families, and those living in poverty, can apply for free health insurance from a combination of non-profit as well as public programs.
+There is everything from Medicaid to federal government resources like CHIP, non-profit, faith based care and state programs.
 Using public funds, there may be help in medical or dental care, prescription drugs, diabetes, obesity, and so much more.
 Find a list of government free health insurance.

-If you need help paying for child care while you work, look for a job, or attend job training, then the Free Arkansas Child Care Development Fund may be able to provide cash assistance for those costs.
-Help is offered for qualified low income families.
-1-800-322-8176.
+If you need help paying for child care while you work, look for a job, or attend job training, then the free Arkansas Child Care Assistance Program (CCAP) may be able to help.
+It is a federal and state benefit that arranges income based daycare.
+CCAP will provide cash assistance for those costs.
+Help is offered for qualified low income families as well as single moms or dads.
 Continue with free child care in Arkansas.

 Arkansas Weatherization Assistance Program (WAP)can help people save money on their energy bills.
 Free energy conservation materials can be installed in homes and apartments to lower utility bills.
 Improvements made to homes can include weather-stripping, insulation of ceilings, duct sealing, replacement of broken windows, repairs to AC units as well as health and safety measures.
 Or get free caulking of doors and windows that are required prior to weatherization.

 The Arkansas Emergency Services Unit coordinates and runs all individual assistance programs for victims of disasters such as floods, hurricanes, or fires.
-Funds, grants, and material may all be provided to impacted families.
+Funds, grants, and material may all be provided to impacted families including free emergency hotel rooms.

 By Jon McNamara